Everyone working on important life goals wants to know how to increase self-discipline.

-What makes self-discipline such a challenge and how can you increase it to achieve your business goals?
+What makes discipline such a challenge and how can you increase it to achieve your business goals?

 Watch #AsktheCEO E45 to learn more about self-discipline:

 The definition of self-discipline includes managing your emotions and weaknesses.
-Shortly, being disciplined is having the capacity to postpone short-term pleasure for long-term gains.
-Lack of self-discipline leads to self-sabotaging and procrastination.
+A disciplined person has the capacity to postpone short-term pleasure for long-term gains.
+Lack of discipline leads to self-sabotaging and procrastination.

 The number one reason people fail with self-discipline is running from discomfort.

 When you don’t want to do what “you’re supposed to do”, it is time to rethink your goals and find ways to simplify their achievement.
-Working on your self-discipline helps.
+Understanding why you fail with self-discipline helps.

-If you struggle with self-discipline, it is key to consider the following five factors that affect it:
+If you struggle with discipline, it is key to consider the following five factors:

 Running away from pain and prioritizing pleasure is a natural human tendency.
 It is an instinct to seek that which is easy, familiar, and comfortable.
 However, too much pleasure and insufficient pain is not a good growth and development combination.

-You can justify your lack of self-discipline with the saying: “Humans are creatures of habit.”
+You can justify your lack of discipline with the saying: “Humans are creatures of habit.”

 However, dopamine-dependent motivational processes are quite complex.
 Dopamine releases in the brain during both positive and stressful experiences and interacts with environmental cues.